ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

-      are precisely the rows with ``'modelable_entity_id' == NaN``). cat125 is not a modeled category but rather a residual category automatically added by ``get_draws`` because the prevalences that the LBWSG modelers gave to central comp did not add up to 1.
+      are precisely the rows with ``'modelable_entity_id' == NaN``). cat125 is not a modeled category but rather a residual category automatically added by ``get_draws`` because the prevalences that the LBWSG modelers gave to central comp did not add up to 1 in each draw.

   2. For each draw, divide the prevalence of each of the 58 remaining LBWSG exposure categories by the sum of the prevalences for that draw.
 This